 There is constant pressure on the receiver to respond to the mails in the inbox, which leads to anxiety and stress.
 Procrastination won’t help here at all.
 We have become slaves of technology!
 An email has tied us to our phones and computers.
 It has started a vicious circle where we are always on alert, keep checking our accounts, even outside the working hours.
 The constant fear of missing out on an important task or backlog can drastically affect the mental well-being of an employee.

 Emails are prone to virus attacks.
-It should be noted that viruses can get through the computer in the form of attachments and can gravely damage the system.
+It should be noted that viruses can get through the computer in attachments and can gravely damage the system.
 In addition to the auto scan, the recipient should scan the mail manually as well.

 Communication through email is less personal than one-to-one or verbal interaction.
-It lacks emotional touch, which is a crucial element for any conversation.
+It lacks emotional touch, which is a crucial element for any conversation—the chances of misinterpretation increase over an email.
+A properly drafted message may also sometimes end up getting misunderstood.

 Business houses are striving hard to deal with email burnout and fatigue!
 Stress caused by email overload is directly affecting the performance and well-being of the employees.
 The pandemic has worsened the situation.
 The burgeoning remote working culture has augmented the number of emails (sent and received) and virtual meetings.
 It is fostering an imbalance between work life and personal life.
 Apart from that, continuous stress at work leads to an increase in Medicare costs and expensive employee turnover.